anapaulabtanaka/fracture_network_deepgen/README.md

 pip install matplotlib, numpy, scipy, networkx, pyvista, karstnet, pytorch, torch_geometric, cuda, shapely, geopandas
 ```
 ## Examples

-To transforme fracture networks in graphs, extrude and slice extraction:

-`shape2graph.ipynb` : transform a fracture interpretation in graph, plot and export.

-`2D23D_fracture_networks_graphs.ipynb` : extrude the 2D graph to a 3D network and generate 2D and 3D graphs.

 For the deep generation of networks the examples are grouped in the folders "gen_{scenario_name}".
 They are based in the examples from [https://github.com/ERC-Karst/karst_networks_gen](https://github.com/ERC-Karst/karst_networks_gen_public/tree/v1.0.0):